Morgy93/foodsharing-test/docs/src/running-the-code.md

 ## Windows

+It should be setup unter the wsl (Windows Subsystem for Linux) environment.
+The folder can be accessed with:
+'''
+\\wsl$
+'''

 ### New approach on WSL2

 * Install Ubuntu 20.xx via Windows AppStore (WSL2) (you need to start it once for step 3)